nielsonm236/NetMod-ServerApp/README.md

 Many thanks to Carlos Ladeira and Jevgeni Kiski for their many hours of work in the 2021 releases.
 Their collaboration greatly improved the code for everyone.

+I haven't updated the "Tested with" section in awhile.
+Suffice it to say that the firmware has continued to work without issues resulting from external application  updates.
 Tested with:
 - Windows 10 Firefox 104.0.2 (64-bit)
 - Windows 10 Chrome 105.0.5195.102 (64-bit)